viky-ai/website/doc/topics/agent/index.md

 ## Make it public

-We have seen how to take advantage of already existing agents.
-But we have also seen that you will want to create your own agent that will use some of your ideas and existing agents.

-In some case you will want to divide your idea into smaller ideas, each of those ideas can be represented by a smaller agent that you will want to create.
-This happens when those smaller ideas have some kind of independent life from your main idea.

-This is how we have created public agents: they represent independent smaller ideas.

-We believe that using that kind of modus operandi, will create a lot of independent agents that will represent and take part in bigger and bigger ideas.
+When looking for agents to add as dependencies you may notice that you have access to a lot of existing ones from other users.
+Beside those for which you are a collaborator, they all have in common to be identified as "public".

+By default everything you do in your viky.ai account is private and only visible to you.
+Still, each agent has a visibility setting allowing you to make it available to everyone on the platform as a read-only access.

+Sometimes when working on your agent you may find useful to factorize a sub-part in its own dedicated agent about a small area of understanding.
+While doing such split you may evaluate that this new small agent could be useful to other users too.
+This is where you may choose to contribute to the viky.ai community by giving away your agent and publishing it as public.

+Ideally a public agent should be as generic and universal as possible on its area of expertise.
+Any agents, especially those public, should follows some good practices that we are going de explain in the next section.

 ## Conclusion

-You agent must have some good properties.
-Among the agent's good properties, we can cite:
+Now you know everything about agents, what it is, how to use it and in which way.
+But you may still wonder how can I create a useful agent?
+Am I implementing a lasting design?

+To help you, as general guidelines, your agents should have those properties:

-* **Completeness**: if your agent is to cover some ideas in texts, it must do so as extensively as possible.
-For example, if you want to do agent that is expressing numbers in English, it must handle as many numbers as possible (and all if possible).
+* **Completeness**: your agent should cover its area of understanding as extensively as possible.
-* **Consistency**: your agent's semantic solution must have a structure that coherently and consistently represent your thoughts about the texts it analyses.
+* **Consistency**: your agent's semantic solutions must have a structure that consistently represents the result of the text analysis.
-* **independent from natural language**: as the semantic solution of your agent really represent an idea, it should be normal to have that idea expressed the same way for any language this agent is analyzing.
+* **Descriptive**: as the semantic solution of your agent really represent an idea, it should describe it the same way for any language.
 * **Multilingual**: as you are representing ideas taken from text, your agent should normally be multilingual.
-And, even if, at first, it is monolingual, it should not be too difficult to add another language to your agent to express the same idea.
+Even if at first it is monolingual, it should not be difficult to add another language to your agent to express the same idea.